dnsflnv/norr.dev/content/Blog/2024/03/Obsidian.md

   - obsidian
   - digitalgarden
 ---
-Trying Obsidian as a static site generator for my page.
+Trying Quartz as a static site generator for my page and.
 Looks nice.